CLIENT

 Password & Reset

-In particular, the password-reset email is a very weak link in the “forgot password” chain, as any issue with the password-reset process locks a user out of their account, at which point abandonments are very likely.
+In particular, the password-reset email is a weak link in the “forgot password” chain, as any issue with the password-reset process locks a user out of their account, at which point abandonments are very likely.

 We resolved this by asking for the user's email to send an active link for sign-in.